muratk5n/thirdwave/en/README.md

 ---

-A theory: Crisis' kill the elderly, the weak.
+A theory: Crises kill the elderly, the weak.
 The young remain, and their attention is unleashed elsewhere, creating a more agressive society.
 True or false?
 Thinking of Germany before WWII, Russia after 90s..